theimowski/master-thesis/docs/section-paradigms.md

 >> *"Favor object composition over class inheritance."*

 **Polymorphism** is a concept that in OOP approach relies mainly on inheritance.
-"Poly" standing for "many" and "morphism", which can be thought of "form" ("morphism" has its formal definition in category theory, however it is not covered by the thesis), describe the ability to treat objects of different classes in unified way.
+"Poly" standing for "many" and "morphism", which can be thought of "form", describe the ability to treat objects of different classes in unified way ("morphism" has also its formal definition in category theory, however it is not covered by the thesis).
 In OOP software this is usually achieved by deriving behavior (and data) from a base class, which enables to refer to an object of specific type with more general, base class type.
 The ability of polymorphism is therefore enforced by specific class hierarchies.
 The polymorphism concept relying on class hierarchies is known as ad hoc polymorphism {{{strachey2000fundamental}}}.